 Kenneth Olson earned his B.A. in English Education with a minor in German Education from the University of Wisconsin – Eau Claire.
 Kenneth began teaching English at SPCPA in 2019.
 Before working at SPCPA Kenneth worked as a Writing Tutor for the Center for Writing Excellence and as a Student Researcher at the University of Wisconsin – Eau Claire.

 Sara Peterson, Science Teacher

-Ms. Peterson received her B.S. in Zoology and Biology Education with a minor in English Literature from North Dakota State University.
-She taught biology and physical science at West Fargo High School, and an Introduction to Science 9 summer school course at Roseville High School.
+Ms. Peterson joined SPCPA in 2016.
+She received her B.S. in Zoology and Biology Education with a minor in English Literature from North Dakota State University.
+She taught biology and physical science at West Fargo High School.
+She recently received her M.A. in Environmental Education from Hamline University.

 Natalie Reinhart, Social Studies Teacher

 Ms. Reinhart earned her Social Studies licensure and B.A. in American Studies from Carleton College.
 Ms. Reinhart formerly worked in AVID classrooms as a tutor and co-teacher, and she spent the 2016 school year in Minneapolis Public Schools as a student teacher and reserve teacher.